ramsysproject/ten-pin-bowling/README.md

 Run from project root `java -jar target/bowling-1.0.0-SNAPSHOT.jar /full/path/to/input/file.txt`

+3. At the moment the application can be invoked in docker for running the demo game.
+In future releases i will create a volume mapping to allow the container to take an input file

+a.
+Pull the image `docker pull emaramirez1306/classic-bowling-scorer:initial`

+b.
+Run the image `docker run emaramirez1306/classic-bowling-scorer:initial`

+c.
+You can also build locally and run it, for building locally execute the `build.sh` script

 * **How to run tests**
 1. Run `mvn clean test` to execute unit tests
 2. Run `mvn clean verify` to execute unit and integration tests